SunSouth power project

 Read more about Ministerial Infrastructure Designations.

-We are expecting to commence construction in 2024 and complete the project in 2027 (weather/disasters/unforeseen issues permitting).
+Civil works are underway, and we are expecting to complete the project in 2027 (weather/disasters/unforeseen issues permitting).

 We started planning for the project in 2013.